-Originating in India many centuries ago,ashwagandhais an herb used as an all-inclusive solution for a variety of mental and physical problems.
-Recently, scientists have discovered the herb contains anti-inflammatory and antioxidant elements as well, both of which are factors explaining the wide range of ashwagandha benefits.
+Originating in India many centuries ago, ashwagandha is an herb used as an all-encompassing solution for a variety of mental and physical problems.
+Recently, scientists have discovered the herb contains anti-inflammatory and antioxidant properties, both of which explain the broad range of ashwagandha benefits.

-Nearly as impressive as ashwagandha's benefits are its lack of side effects.
-When compared to anti-anxiety and anti-depression medication, many of which are prone to cause a host of side effects, many individuals appreciate ashwagandha for its ability to ease stress without inducing other ailments.
+Nearly as impressive as ashwagandha's benefits is its lack of side effects.
+When compared to anti-anxiety and anti-depression medication, many of which are prone to a host of side effects, many individuals appreciate ashwagandha for its ability to ease stress without producing other ailments.